ktor-doc-jp/ktor-doc-jp/pages/quickstart/intellij-idea.md

 ## Prerequisites

-1. The most recent version of Intellij IDEA
+1. The most recent version of IntelliJ IDEA
 2. Kotlin and Gradle plugins enabled (They should be enabled by default.)

-You can check this in IDEA in its main menu:
+You can check this in IntelliJ IDEA in the main menu:
 * Windows: `File -> Settings -> Plugins`
 * Mac: `IntelliJ IDEA -> Settings -> Plugins`